The Essential Guide

 Before you go, Everything you need to know

-Salkantay Rainy Season: What to Expect
+Salkantay Trek in Rainy Season: What to Expect?

 November marks the end of the dry season in Cusco and along the Salkantay Trek.
 The fields are dry and lacking color—but the rain is about to start and begin the wet season.
 The later on in the month you travel, the more likely you are to experience rain along the trek.
 However, the temperature overall is very pleasant, and you’ll feel warm most of the way.